 3. When we cannot get these documents, we will accept the summary of hospitalization(s) or other medical reports.
 This evidence should include details of the findings at surgery and, whenever appropriate, the pathological findings.

-4. In some situations we may also need evidence about recurrence, persistence, or progression of the malignancy, the response to therapy, and any significant residuals.
+4. In some situations we may also need evidence about recurrence, persistence, or progression of the cancer, the response to therapy, and any significant residuals.
 (See 113.00G.)

-1. Tumors with distant metastases.
-Most malignant tumors of childhood consist of a local lesion with metastases to regional lymph nodes and, less often, distant metastases.
-We generally do not need longitudinal evidence for tumors that have metastasized beyond the regional lymph nodes because these tumors usually meet the requirements of a listing.
-Exceptions are for tumors with distant metastases that are expected to respond to antineoplastic therapy.
-For these exceptions, we usually need a longitudinal record of 3 months after therapy starts to determine whether the intended effect of therapy has been achieved and is likely to persist.
+1. Cancer with distant metastases.
+Most cancer of childhood consist of a local lesion with metastases to regional lymph nodes and, less often, distant metastases.
+We generally do not need longitudinal evidence for cancer that has metastasized beyond the regional lymph nodes because this cancer usually meets the requirements of a listing.
+Exceptions are for cancer with distant metastases that we expect to respond to anticancer therapy.
+For these exceptions, we usually need a longitudinal record of 3 months after therapy starts to determine whether the therapy achieved its intended effect, and whether this effect is likely to persist.

 2. Other malignancies.
-When there are no distant metastases, many of the listings require that we consider your response to initial antineoplastic therapy; that is, the initial planned treatment regimen.
-This therapy may consist of a single modality or a combination of modalities; that is, multimodal therapy (see 113.00I2).
+When there are no distant metastases, many of the listings require that we consider your response to initial anticancer therapy; that is, the initial planned treatment regimen.
+This therapy may consist of a single modality or a combination of modalities; that is, multimodal therapy (see 113.00I3).

 - Whenever the initial planned therapy is multimodal, we usually cannot make a determination about the effectiveness of the therapy until we can determine the effects of all the planned modalities.
 In some cases, we may need to defer adjudication until we can assess the effectiveness of therapy.
 However, we do not need to defer adjudication to determine whether the therapy will achieve its intended effect if we can make a fully favorable determination or decision based on the length and effects of therapy, or the residuals of the cancer or therapy (see 113.00G).